AndreGuo/ITMLUT/README.md

 ## 2.1 Key features

-- ***Self-adaptability:*** LUT content will alter with input SDR's statisctics, by merging basic LUTs using neural-network-genertated weight from input SDR.
+- ***Self-adaptability:*** LUT content will alter with input SDR's statistics, by merging basic LUTs using neural-network-generated weight from input SDR.
-- ***AI-learning:*** Rather a 'top-down design' static LUT, our LUT can be learned from any dataset in 'bottom-up' manner, enabling the reverse engeneering of any technical and artistic intent between SDR and HDR/WCG.
+- ***AI-learning:*** Rather a 'top-down design' static LUT, our LUT can be learned from any dataset in 'bottom-up' manner, enabling the reverse engineering of any technical and artistic intent between SDR and HDR/WCG.
 - ***HDR/WCG optimization:*** For a LUT processing higher-bit-depth HDR/WCG content (requiring larger LUT size *N*), we use 3 LUTs with different non-uniform nodes.
 Their result will have less interpolation error respectively in different ranges, so we use a pixel-wise contribution map to blend their best ranges.
 In this case, 3 smaller LUTs (e.g. *N*=17) can reach the same error level to single bigger LUT (e.g. *N*=33), while occupy less #elements (e.g. 44217<107811).

 ## 2.2 Prerequisites